- Ensure you have the latest version of WooCommerce.

-Then, to configure your bundle, navigate to the Mix and Match tab.
+Then, to configure your container, navigate to the Mix and Match panel by clicking on the Mix and Match tab.

 Mix and Match supports a minimum and maximum container size.
 To set the number of items required to complete a Mix and Match assortment, click the Mix and Match tab in the product data metabox.
 Enter the desired numbers in the Minimum container size and Maximum container size text fields.

 - For a fixed-size bundle (ie: a 6 pack) both the minimum and maximum container sizes should be set to the same number.

 - For an unlimited number of items (limited by stock quantities available) to be purchased in any one container, leave the Maximum container size empty.

 - To allow purchase of an empty container, set the Minimum container size to 0

 The two ways to populate a Mix and Match product’s optional child products are 1. selecting individual products of 2. selecting products by category.
 Category contents can be handy if you have a rapidly changing inventory and products are added and removed quickly.

 Individual products – In the Select products field, enter the name of your product.
 Mix and Match will then return a list of potential matching products.
 Click on the product to add it to the list of products that may be selected as an option in the Mix and Match product.

 Product categories – In the Select categories field, enter the name of your category.
 Mix and Match will then return a list of potential matching categories.
 Click on the desired category to add it to the list of categories that will be queried to generate the Mix and Match product options.

 NB: You can hold CTRL (or CMD) to click on multiple matches in the same search.